Dasypeltis medici

-Dasypeltis medici, known commonly as the East African egg-eater and the eastern forest egg-eater, is a species of nonvenomous snake in the family Colubridae.
+Dasypeltis medici, also known commonly as the East African egg-eater, the eastern forest egg-eater, and the rufous egg eater, is a species of nonvenomous snake in the subfamily Colubrinae of the family Colubridae.
 The species is endemic to Africa.

 Etymology

 The specific name, medici, is in honor of Italian physiologist Michele Medici.

 Geographic range

-D. medici is found in Kenya, Malawi, Mozambique, Somalia, South Africa, Eswatini, Tanzania, Zambia, and Zimbabwe.
+Dasypeltis medici is found in Eswatini, Kenya, Malawi, Mozambique, Somalia, South Africa, Tanzania, Zambia, and Zimbabwe.

 Habitat

-The preferred habitat of D. medici is lowland evergreen forest.
+The preferred habitat of Dasypeltis medici is lowland evergreen forest, at elevations from near sea level to 2,500 m.

 Description

-D. medici may attain a snout-to-vent length (SVL) of 76 cm for females, and 60 cm for males.
+Dasypeltis medici may attain a snout-to-vent length (SVL) of 76 cm for females, and 60 cm for males.

 Diet

-D. medici, like all species in the genus Dasypeltis, feeds exclusively on birds' eggs.
+Dasypeltis medici, like all species in the genus Dasypeltis, feeds exclusively on birds' eggs.
 It can swallow an egg three times the size of its head.
 The egg is slit open by vertebral hypapophyses which extend into the esophagus.
 The collapsed empty shell is regurgitated.

 Reproduction

-D. medici is oviparous.
+Dasypeltis medici is oviparous.
 An adult female may lay a clutch of 6–28 elongate eggs, each egg measuring 24 × 8 mm.